 Preparing to bring a second baby home can be just as daunting as it was the first time around, but for totally different reasons.
-The moms who follow Pregnant Chicken are beautiful princess angels full of amazing tips and the most important reminder of all: You’ve totally got this.
+The moms who follow Pregnant Chicken are beautiful princess angels full of amazing tips which they’ve shared with us below, capped off with the most important reminder of all: you’ve totally got this.

 Tips for Preparing Your Older Kids For a New Baby

 Many of the pieces of advice moms had to share about preparing older kids were geared more towards toddler-aged siblings.
 For example:

 Bring out baby gear like a swing or rocker a few months in advance.